Guide to furlough leave - what it is and how it works

 - Having caring responsibilities caused by the pandemic e.g caring for children who are at home due to schools closing or caring for a vulnerable person in their household.

 This does not mean that employers must furlough vulnerable people or those caring for others in such a way, but that they can, as an option.

 So, if you are a parent who must stay at home to look after children as a result of schools closing, you are eligible for furlough.

 No. The decision to furlough a worker rests with an employer.
 Workers who wish to be furloughed due, for example, to having caring responsibilities at home do not have the explicit right to place themselves on furlough.

 Can vulnerable workers be furloughed?

-Workers who are shielding can be designated as furloughed but only if they cannot work from home and would otherwise have been made redundant.
-If a worker has a disability within the meaning of the Equality Act 2010, the employer will need to consider whether furloughing the worker amounts to a reasonable adjustment.
+Workers in tier 4 who are shielding can also be designated as furloughed but only if they cannot work from home and would otherwise have been made redundant.
+If a worker in any tier has a disability within the meaning of the Equality Act 2010, the employer will need to consider whether furloughing the worker amounts to a reasonable adjustment.